For thousands of years, meat has been an essential part of our diet. However, the way meat is being made has a severe ecological impact.

 Nitrous oxide gets released when the fertilizer dissolves in the soil, causing global warming to occur at an even more rapid pace (see greenhouse effect).

-Moreover, fertilizers often end up in runoff that is carried into major water supplies, causing damage to local phytoplankton, algae, and underwater plants that could possibly help reverse the reduced oxygen dead zones in many parts of the world’s oceans, lakes, and streams.
+Moreover, fertilizers often end up in runoff that is carried into major water supplies, causing damage to local phytoplankton, algae, and underwater plants that could help reverse the reduced oxygen dead zones in many parts of the world’s oceans, lakes, and streams.

 However, manure isn’t the only problem that climate change activists have to worry about when it comes to approaching the meat industry; the meat industry is one of the leading causes of deforestation in the world.